vinyldns/vinyldns/modules/docs/src/main/tut/operator/pre.md

 [database]: #database

 The VinylDNS database has a `NoSQL` / non-relational design to it.
-Instead of having a heavily normalized set of SQL tables that surface in the system, instead VinylDNS relies on `Repositories`, where each `Repository` is independent of each one another.
+Instead of having a heavily normalized set of SQL tables that surface in the system, instead VinylDNS relies on `Repositories` where each `Repository` is independent of each one another.
 This allows implementers to best map each `Repository` into the data-store of choice.

 As `Repositories` are independent, there are no "transactions" that take _across_ repositories.
 Each `Repository` implementation